 (5) The network operator must ensure that the statement remains published on a website maintained by the network operator for 4 years.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (6) For a network operator that is a network operator on the day on which this regulation comes into operation, subregulations (1) and (2) are modified so that the first statement under subregulation (1) must —